-Figure 5: (A) The traditional Müller-Lyer illusion, along with variants based on (B) semicircles with lines, (C) semicircles with dots, (D) dots only, and (E) faces.
+Note.
+(A) The traditional Müller-Lyer illusion, along with variants based on (B) semicircles with lines, (C) semicircles with dots, (D) dots only, and (E) faces.
 These additional variants are increasingly distant from the straight lines and sharp angles present in the original stimulus.
+See the online article for the color version of this figure.